 I hope you have enjoyed this quote from Will Rogers and the accompanying image taken from the Will Rogers iPhone app.
 Please visit our blog, twitter, or Facebook page regularly and pass these posts on to friends that might enjoy a bit of wisdom from Will Rogers.

-The Lord is my Refuge – Psalm 14 NIV 2 Minute Devotional
+Praise the Lord, O my Soul! – Psalm 103 NIV 2 Minute Devotional

 EXTRA!